felixludos/omni-fig/docs/registry.rst

-Registries
+Registry
 ==========

 At the heart of good code organization is a flexible yet powerful way to add new features or functionality to a past, current, and even future projects. ``omni-fig`` accomplishes this by relying on registries to manage all of the most important pieces of code that may be explicitly addressed/referred to in the config.

 The first registry registers all scripts which are essentially the top level interface for how a user is to interact with the code (by calling scripts).
-These scripts can be called from the terminal (see :ref:`common:Running Scripts` for more details and examples) or executed in environments like jupyter notebooks or an IDE debugger (eg. Pycharm).
+These scripts can be called from the terminal (see :ref:`scripts:Running Scripts` for more details and examples) or executed in environments like jupyter notebooks or an IDE debugger (eg. Pycharm).

 Next, is the component registry.
 A component is any atomic piece of code that might be specified in the config.
 As the config object is a yaml file, there are no python classes or objects there in (aside from dicts, lists and primitives).
 Instead, if the user wants to use a user defined class or function, it can be registered as a component, and then the component can be referred to in the config with the key ``_type``.